fwolfst/aoc/2022/README.md

 Niceties too look out for in the solutions: The "wtf, then I use `ObjectSpace`"- moment, and "I do not like chains" at the end.

+## Puzzle Day VIII

+Especially the second puzzles solution reads really indexy and does not show intent.
+Both puzzles would have gained in readability if I had used `matrix`.
+But I think its the first time that I used `Enumerable.take_while`.
+Happy about that.